Justin Ferris, Ph.D., P.H. Email & Phone Number

 A concise factual answer block for searchers comparing this professional profile.

-Justin Ferris, Ph.D., P.H. is listed as Interdisciplinary Hydrologist and Geologist at Bureau of Land Management, a company with 6693 employees, based in Reno, Nevada, United States.
+Justin Ferris, Ph.D., P.H. is listed as Interdisciplinary Hydrologist and Geologist at Bureau of Land Management, a with 6693 employees, based in Reno, Nevada, United States.
 AeroLeads shows a work email signal at blm.gov and a matched LinkedIn profile for Justin Ferris, Ph.D., P.H..

 Justin Ferris, Ph.D., P.H. previously worked as Interdisciplinary Hydrologist/Geologist at Bureau Of Land Management and Hydrologist at Bureau Of Land Management.
 Justin Ferris, Ph.D., P.H. holds Ph.D., Hydrology With A Minor In Geosciences from University Of Arizona.